khanhninhnguyen/PMLSeg/Examples.md/Example3.md

     #> $SSR
     #> [1] 860.383

-Plot the time series with the updated segmentation and RemoveData information
+Plot the time series with the updated segmentation information and mask the data removed by the screening (`RemoveData` option).

     PlotSeg(OneSeries = df, SegRes = seg_updated, FunctPart = FALSE, RemoveData = screening$RemoveData)

 <img src="../Examples.md/Example3_files/figure-markdown_strict/unnamed-chunk-7-1.png" width="100%" />

-Note that the data in the clusters are hidden by the Plot function with the RemoveData option, but they are still in the time series dataframe.

-To actually remove the data in the time series data frame, do the
+Note that the data in the clusters are only masked in the plot.
+They are still contained in the time series dataframe.
+To actually remove them from data frame, do the following:
-following:

     # Cleanup the time series dataframe
     df_screened <- df